Much is being made today of the state of the so-called “black community”.

 It is a mindset that gives little or no consideration whatsoever to the uniqueness of one’s God-given personhood.
-No thought at all to diversity of ideological and philosophical worldviews or individual cultural or societal experiences.
+No thought at all to the diversity of ideological and philosophical worldviews or the uniqueness of one’s cultural or societal experiences.

-It simply assumes that to be of a certain skin color is to be in “community” with others who likewise might be of a similar skin color.
+The idea of ‘black community” merely assumes that to be of a certain shade of melanin is to be in “community” – ideologically, philosophically, politically, and theologically – with others who likewise are of a similar skin color.

 The absurdity of such logic should be obvious to anyone.